Rhema (doctrine): As cleansing

-Pastor Nee wrote "In the eternal plan of God the church is without sin. ...In what way will Christ bring the church into perfection?
+Nee wrote "In the eternal plan of God the church is without sin. ...In what way will Christ bring the church into perfection?
 He will do it by cleansing her with the washing of the water in the word--the rhema."
 Nee holds that Jesus used his physical life to provide redemption from sin and "Christ is using His life in His word, His rhema, to cleanse us."
 Nee says the Church's "defect is not that the Christ whom she has received is too little, but that she has too many things other than Christ.
 The church in God's will comes entirely out of Christ, without any sin, without any flesh, and containing no natural life. ...Every one of who truly belongs to Christ has a certain portion which is solely and wholly Christ. ...In addition to this portion, we still have many things which are not of Christ.
 We need to be cleansed because of all these other things. ...Many times we do not know in which aspect we need to be cleansed.
 But one day the life within us will not let us go.
 Before long His rhema comes into us, indicating what must be dealt with."

 Nee states that this being held back can occur even when "we are engaged in something which seems quite good according to doctrine, and our reason for doing it is also quite right, but within there is something which keeps touching us and will not let us go.
 Eventually, the Lord speaks to us; rhema comes, the mighty word of the Lord.
 It tells us that a certain matter must be dealt with and cleansed. ...If we have any inner feeling in life, we should never let it go.
 We must pray, 'Lord, please give the rhema that I might know how to deal with this situation.' ...If we pay attention to these matters and do not take them lightly, the Lord will cleanse us by the washing of the water in the word that we may be sanctified. ...The natural life and all that is not out of Christ must be purged away.
 Sanctification can only come after cleansing, and the basis of cleansing is the Lord's word, the rhema.
 If we do not know the Lord's word, there is no way for us to be cleansed and sanctified."